-About me
+#About me

-Besides programming, I’ve been fascinated with Mathematics (which I studied at Heidelberg University and finished with a diploma), Physics (my minor subject at the university), Astronomy, Electronics, Music (as an amateur piano player) and to some extend also explored Philosophy and Theology.
+Besides programming, I’ve been fascinated with Mathematics (which I studied at Heidelberg University and finished with a diploma), Physics (my minor subject at the university), Astronomy, Electronics, Music (as an amateur piano player) and to some extent also explored Philosophy and Theology.

 Some more things I love are good literature, German beer, Italian wine and hiking in the Carpathian mountains.

-About this blog
+#About this blog

 As you can already assume from the list of computers above, I’m a seasoned greybeard developer with profound knowledge of robust computer technology.
 On the other hand, I’m also always interested in the newest trends in computer technology and developing in an agile way.
 When Kent Beck wrote his book about “Extreme Programming”, it immediately made total sense to me.
 This blog is an attempt to share some programming knowledge I’ve accumulated over time and my experiences learning new technologies.